moneyadviceservice/frontend-code-standards/README.md

 Note: This needs updating as I believe our content should usable in older browsers too (even if it doesn't look pretty!) - we should be using Progressive Enhancement rather than gracefull degradation.
 We should be following the same approach as GOV.UK, see: [https://www.gov.uk/service-manual/user-centered-design/browsers-and-devices](https://www.gov.uk/service-manual/user-centered-design/browsers-and-devices)

+IE10 should also be a primary browser.
+We need to start thinking about mobile devices too.

 ## Search Engine Optimisation